nuejs/www/docs/why-nue/content-first.md

 ## Websites and web applications
-Use the same, simple syntax and hot-reloading boost for both websites and single-page applications
+Use the same for both websites and single-page applications and enjoy the boost from universal hot-reloading.

 #### Simple Blog
 [Tutorial](../tutorials/build-a-simple-blog.html) /